rosen-group/conferences/ACCU/2022/a-friendly-introduction-to-rust-for-cpp-developers.md

 ## Author

 Hendrik is a C++ developer and works on software for analysis of pipeline inspection results.
 This includes topics like machine learning, numerical mathematics and distributed computing.
-Before this he completed his PhD in physics at the University of Osnabrück with a thesis about quantum mechanics and + numerical simulations where he got to know and and love programming and complex, mathematical tasks.
+Before this he completed his PhD in physics at the University of Osnabrück with a thesis about quantum mechanics and + numerical simulations where he got to know and love programming and complex, mathematical tasks.
 His favorite programming languages, in which he also has the most experience, are C++ and Rust.
 He describes himself as a "learning enthusiast" who always gets absorbed in trying out new things.
 Therefore, he values being up to date with programming languages and using the latest features of them in a meaningful way.